MaSHt01/tfiltersPy/docs/source/api_usage.rst

   The foundation of our filtering magic.
 It handles parameter management, validation, and even some neat utility tricks like converting NumPy arrays to Dask arrays. 🔧

 - **ParameterEstimator**
-  A bit more advanced – it adds methods for Bayesian parameter estimation using fun strategies like residual analysis, maximum likelihood, cross-validation, and adaptive filtering. 🎯
+  A bit more advanced - it adds methods for Bayesian parameter estimation using fun strategies like residual analysis, maximum likelihood, cross-validation, and adaptive filtering. 🎯

 - **DaskKalmanFilter**
   Our distributed wizard for linear state estimation, leveraging Dask to handle massive data sets with ease.
-It’s as efficient as it is elegant. 🚀
+It's as efficient as it is elegant. 🚀

 - **ParticleFilter**
   For when your system is too wild for a Kalman filter, our Particle Filter uses a swarm of particles to track nonlinear, non-Gaussian systems.
-It’s like herding cats – but with probabilities! 🐱🎲
+It's like herding cats - but with probabilities! 🐱🎲